 sudo apt install lm-sensors hddtemp psensor

-That is, you need to add the developer PPA to the system.
+That is, you need to add the PPA from the developers to the system.

-Installing psensor in Fedora and other Red Hat-based distributions looks something like this:
+Installing psensor in Fedora and other Red Hat-based distributions looks about the same:

 $ sudo yum install lm_sensors hddtemp psensor